kartiklingayat/docker-cd-project/README.md

 # 🎯 **Assignment Summary (In Words)**

-To complete this assignment, I created a project folder containing a Flask application and a Dockerfile.
-Inside the Dockerfile, I added **basic Linux command operations** such as creating a folder, listing files, and displaying text.
+To complete this assignment, I created a Flask application and wrote a Dockerfile that includes **basic Linux operations** like creating folders, writing text files, listing files, and printing output.

-Then I built the Docker image using `docker build`, tested it locally using `docker run`, and pushed it to Docker Hub using `docker push`.
+Then, I installed dependencies, built the Docker image, ran it locally, and pushed the image to Docker Hub.
+I also used Git to track all changes and uploaded the project to GitHub.

-Finally, I documented all steps, concepts, and commands in this README.md file, and uploaded everything to a GitHub repository.
+Finally, I documented every step, command, and DevOps concept in this README.md file.

 ---

-# ✅ **Assignment Completed Successfully**
+# 🎓 **How This Assignment Helped Me Learn DevOps, Linux, Git & Docker**

+### 🔹 Linux

+Running Linux commands inside the Dockerfile improved my understanding of filesystem operations and container build steps.

+### 🔹 Git

+Using Git for commits, versioning, and pushing to GitHub strengthened my version-control skills.

+### 🔹 Docker

+Building, running, tagging, and pushing Docker images gave me practical containerization experience.

+### 🔹 DevOps

+This assignment combined multiple DevOps skills—automation, versioning, packaging, and deployment—similar to real-world CI/CD workflows.

+This hands-on practice improved my confidence in working with modern DevOps tools and pipelines.